The dynamic evolution of swelling in nickel concentrated solid solution alloys through in situ property monitoring: Results and Discussion

 Normalized \emph{in~situ} records of SAW velocity and thermal diffusivity evolution in each Ni-CSA alloy are shown in \cref{fig:in_situ}.
 Values are normalized to velocities and thermal diffusivities measured during the first 5 minutes of exposure to enable relative comparisons between materials with differing elastic moduli and thermal transport.
 Examples of raw, time-domain TGS measurements from roughly halfway through each exposure are shown in Supplementary Fig.~S2.
 The continuous records of both ion flux recorded during irradiation and the surface-measured sample temperature are provided in Supplementary Fig.~S3.

 The dynamic evolution in SAW velocity shown in \cref{fig:in_situ}(a) is observed to vary significantly between the alloy compositions studied here.
 Relevant expectations for this evolution can be drawn from the prior work of Dennett and coworkers in model FCC systems undergoing void swelling through both \emph{ex situ}, post-irradiation analysis~\cite{Dennett2018} and \emph{in~situ} irradiation~\cite{Dennett2019,Dennett2020a}.
 In these conditions, an initial buildup of small interstitial clusters (and their interaction with any native dislocation network) is expected to increase the elastic moduli, thereby increasing the observed SAW velocity.
 In model systems, this initial increase is then shown to transition to a void-dominated regime where the induced volumetric porosity serves to decrease the effective modulus and thereby reduce the SAW velocity.
 In Ni-Fe containing alloys, work by Barashev and coworkers suggest similar behavior should be observed here as low-dose defect accumulation is dominated by interstitial-type loop formation~\cite{Barashev2019}.

-Variations of these behaviors are observed across alloy compositions.
-In pure Ni, no initial SAW velocity increase is observed, indicating swelling accumulation begins immediately upon irradiation.
+Variations of interstitial-driven stiffening (SAW velocity increase) and vacancy/void-driven softening (SAW velocity decrease) are observed across alloy compositions.
+In pure Ni, a steady decrease in SAW velocity is observed with no initial increase, indicating swelling accumulation begins immediately upon irradiation.
 For NiFe, a monotonic increase is observed, indicating that across these conditions the response remains dominated by interstitial-type cluster formation.
 In NiCoCr, a rapid initial drop likely associated with transient vacancy supersaturation buildup is following by a stiffening period, and finally a dramatic reduction period where a void-dominated microstructure has developed.
-The behavior in NiFeCoCr is similar to that of NiCoCr, albeit with weaker relative response.
+The behavior in NiFeCoCr is similar to that of NiCoCr, albeit with a weaker relative response.
 Data for NiFeCoCr show more scatter in both SAW velocity and thermal diffusivity than other materials due to the reduced surface quality of this sample compared to others in the matrix.
 This results in a reduced single-to-noise ratio as shown in Supplementary Fig.~S2.
 Finally, for NiFeCoCrMn, a direct entry to a stiffening regime is then followed by the turnover expected as a result of void build-up.